ngernest/cis6700_lc_encodings/questions.md

 ## Representing natural numbers
 - p.
 67 defines natural numbers in terms of having zero and operations iszero, succ, and pred.
 Why these three operations?
 (That is, if you chose a different set of operations, could you accidentally allow for representations that behave unlike how we expect natural numbers to behave?)
 - The reading and CIS 5000 talked a lot about natural number representation using z and s.
 I’m wondering what will be the complication for representing integers (negative value)?
     + EN: From my limited knowldge, the Peano axioms give us a simple way of constructing the natural numbers, which give us a nice induction principle (the naturals are the simplest non-trivial inductive datatype).
-The natural numbers also come with a well ordering $\leq$, which is useful for termination proofs.
-For example, in formal verification, we can prove loop termination by using *ranking functions* that map onto $\mathbb{N}$ and showing that the ranking function strictly decreases for each loop iteration -- this takes advantage of the fact that there is a least element in $(\mathbb{N}, \leq)$ (see CIS 6730 for more).
+    + Digression: The natural numbers also come with a well ordering $\leq$, which is useful for termination proofs.
+For example, in formal verification, we can prove loop termination by using ranking functions that map onto $\mathbb{N}$ and showing that the ranking function strictly decreases for each loop iteration -- this takes advantage of the fact that there is a least element in $(\mathbb{N}, \leq)$ (see CIS 6730 for more).
 However, $\mathbb{Z}$ isn't well-ordered according to the typical order (there is no least element) -- it is possible to define a  well-orderings on $\mathbb{Z}$, although this is non-trivial.
     + See https://cstheory.stackexchange.com/questions/3772/why-naturals-instead-of-integers for a discussion on why the natural numbers are used more in PL theory textbooks compared to the integers

 ## Other datatype encodings